Flights briefly grounded at Frankfurt Airport after drone sighted | DW | 02.03.2020

-Air traffic has come to a halt at Frankfurt Airport after a drone was spotted in the area.
-Police are responding.
+Air traffic came to a halt at Frankfurt Airport after a drone was spotted in the area.
+Police are responding, and the airport was reopened to flights two hours later.

 German air traffic control briefly grounded flights at Frankfurt Airport on Monday after a drone was spotted in the area.